ardislu/minimal-eth-burner/README.md

 [EIP-6780](https://eips.ethereum.org/EIPS/eip-6780) (which went live in the [Dencun upgrade](https://eips.ethereum.org/EIPS/eip-7569) in March 2024) updates the behavior of the `SELFDESTRUCT` opcode so that a smart contract calling `SELFDESTRUCT` will only delete itself when it's called in the same transaction that created it.

-Since the `deployer.evm` bytecode creates a new smart contract and then immediately calls it in the same transaction, its behavior is not changed by EIP-6780.
+Since the `deployer.eas` bytecode creates a new smart contract and then immediately calls it in the same transaction, its behavior is not changed by EIP-6780.

 ## References
 - [Best way to burn ethers and other ethereum tokens?](https://ethereum.stackexchange.com/questions/16188/best-way-to-burn-ethers-and-other-ethereum-tokens/17617)